ionos-cloud/ionosctl/docs/subcommands/pg-cluster-update.md

   -n, --name string               The friendly name of your cluster -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
-      --ram string                The amount of memory per instance in megabytes.
-Has to be a multiple of 256 --storage-size string       The amount of storage per instance in megabytes -t, --timeout int               Timeout option for Cluster to be in AVAILABLE state[seconds] (default 1200) -v, --verbose                   Print step-by-step process when running command -V, --version string            The PostgreSQL version of your cluster
+      --ram string                The amount of memory per instance.
+Size must be specified in multiples of 256.
+Minimum: 2048.
+The default unit is MB. e.g. --ram 2048 or --ram 2048MB
+      --storage-size string       The amount of storage per instance.
+The default unit is MB. e.g.: --size 20480 or --size 20480MB or --size 20GB
+  -t, --timeout int               Timeout option for Cluster to be in AVAILABLE state[seconds] (default 1200) -v, --verbose                   Print step-by-step process when running command -V, --version string            The PostgreSQL version of your cluster